Libertatem Magazine

 Brands Redesigning Logos to promote Social Distancing

-Here are some examples from around the world where the brands have altered their logos.
+Here are some examples from around the world where the brands have altered their logo design.
 They are messaging to promote safety and social distancing.
 Logos are an integral part of any brand.
 The brands are using their logos to spread the WHO message.
 But, some brands still believe that changing their logos is not a workable option.

 McDonald’s Logo